 Proving Racial Discrimination is Challenging

 Because of the unique back and forth proof required in an employee discrimination case, an employment lawyer is especially helpful in this type of claim.
 You can contact The Brown Firm PLLC by giving us a call or sending us a message online discuss your legal options.
-We can help you determine whether you have grounds for a lawsuit during our free consultation.
+We can help you determine whether you have grounds for a lawsuit during our legal consultation.
 Call today!